-The easiest way to get good at hiking is by hiking.
-Practice makes perfect right?
-Start with easy, low elevation hikes and slowly build up your endurance, pushing yourself a little more each time.
-Set hiking goals and dream trails and build a game plan to work towards those goals.
+The easiest way to get good at hiking is with practice.
+Start with easy, low elevation hikes and slowly build up your endurance.
+Set hiking goals and build a game plan to work towards those goals.
 You won’t become an expert hiker overnight, but as your abilities and skills improve you’ll be able to conquer a whole new set of adventures.

 Hiking is one of the best ways to experience the outdoors and can be extremely therapeutic and rewarding.
 With a little practice and following these tips, you’ll be ready to conquer even the most challenging trails!